 In addition, we cannot accept donations for a specific school, village or group of individuals.
 Your donation will help to meet all the needs in the conflict zone specified, but your choice is restricted to a country or type of activity.
-Experience has shown that the more restrictive the earmarking policy (tying donations to a particular area, programme, project or category of person, etc.), the more limited the ICRC's operational flexibility, to the detriment of the people we are trying to help, and additional administration is also involved.
+Experience has shown that the more restrictive the earmarking policy (tying donations to a particular area, category of person, etc.), the more limited the ICRC's operational flexibility, to the detriment of the people we are trying to help, and additional administration is also involved.

-We use the voluntary contributions of our donors to finance those activities.
+We use the voluntary contributions of our donors to finance our activities.
 It is therefore not possible to use those donations for any other purposes.
 The ICRC can only provide resources in cash or kind for individuals or associations as part of its own projects.